Termination Revisited: Dispelling Myths - Clarifying Issues

 By Zur Institute

-The issue of how to terminate a therapeutic relationship is a very important one.
-Some terminations are short and swift, while others may be long and protracted.
-In many situations, the client simply drops out, affording therapists neither the luxury of planning and discussing termination with clients nor the chance to go through a gradual and thorough termination process.
-About half of all terminations are initiated and executed by clients, who often do not inform their therapists that they have decided to quit therapy.
+Some terminations are short and swift, while others are long and protracted.
+In many situations, the client simply drops out, affording therapists neither the luxury of planning and discussing termination with clients nor the chance to go through a gradual and/or thorough termination process.
+In fact, in about half of all terminations, clients simply quit therapy and often do not even bother to notify their therapists of their decision to quit.

-Clients simply do not show up.
-Unlike the common myth to the contrary, there is no legal mandate for therapists to always send a letter to the client, call the client, offer referrals, or offer one more free "closure" session.
+When clients do not show up, do not call and simply drop out, unlike the common myth, there is no legal mandate for therapists to send a letter to the client, call the client, offer referrals, or offer one more free "closure" session.
 Each situation is different.
-Sometimes all the therapist needs to do is to be respectful of the client's decision and document the termination process (or lack off) in the patient's records.
+Sometimes all the therapist needs to do is to be respectful of the client's implied decision and document the termination process (or lack of) in the patient's records.

 NOT ALL TERMINATIONS ARE CREATED EQUAL:

-- Therapist-initiated termination may involve situations in which there is no progress in therapy, a client is non-compliant, or a client threatens or stalks the therapist, their family members, or their employees via phone, e-mail, online, or in-person.
+- Therapist-initiated terminations may involve situations in which there has been no progress in therapy, clients no longer benefit from therapy, therapists are not clinically effective due to counter-transference or other reasons, clients are non-compliant, clients require care that is beyond the therapist's scope of practice, or a client threatens or stalks therapists, their family members, or their employees via phone, e-mail, online, texts, or in-person.

-- Office Policies and Informed Consent (given to clients before or at the start of therapy) should discuss termination issues.
-(Office Policies are available with our Clinical Forms.)
+- Office Policies or Informed Consent (given to or shared with clients before or at the start of therapy) should discuss termination issues, including a client's right to terminate therapy at anytime and under what conditions therapists may initiate termination.
+(Office Policies are available as part of our 60 Essential Clinical Forms.)

-- Therapists can also terminate treatment with clients who intrude into their private life via the Internet or in "real" life.
+- Therapists can also terminate treatment with clients who intrude into their private life or harass them via the Internet or in "real" life.

-- Therapists are allowed to protect their privacy and secure their own, their family members' or employees' privacy and safety.
+- Therapists are allowed to terminate intrusive clients in order to protect their privacy and secure their own, their family members' or employees' privacy and safety.

 - Generally, therapists must terminate therapy when it becomes reasonably clear that the patient no longer needs the service, is not likely to benefit, or is being harmed by continued service.